emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Run in a virtual machine or physical machine

-EMQ X Enterprise can be directly deployed on bare metal servers or virtual machines.
+EMQ X Enterprise can be deployed directly to bare metal servers or virtual machines.
 A minimum of 2 core and 4GB machine can run the EMQ X Enterprise.
 It can support CentOS/Debian/Ubuntu/MacOS operating systems.

 - [Shell script one-click installation (Linux)](./install.md#one-click-installation-of-shell-script-linux)
 - [CentOS installation](./install.md#centos)